Season One, Episode Six: “Rory’s Birthday Parties”

 RORY: I wonder if the Waltons ever did this.

-The Waltons (1972-1981) is a US television series about a Depression-era family living in rural Virginia.
+• The Waltons (1972-1981) is a US television series about a Depression-era family living in rural Virginia.
 The show is known for closing most episodes with the family’s “goodnight” ritual.
-In the signature scene, we see an exterior shot of a mostly darkened house, and in voice-over, the characters say goodnight to each member of the family in turn.
+The classic scene shows the exterior of a mostly darkened house, and, in voice-over, each of the 11 family members says goodnight to each other in turn.
+Show creator Earl Hamner Jr. based the series on his 1961 book Spencer’s Mountain and the 1963 film of the same name.

 EMILY: Well, I wanted everything to be perfect.
 What do you think?